-Outside of his professional career, he does pro-bono work and is a dedicated volunteer with Easterseals Colorado, a group that supports persons with disabilities.
 Alexander was also named one of Pi Kappa Phi’s “Thirty Under 30.”
 He believes that being a member of Pi Kappa Phi in college helped him foster a deep sense of community and responsibility.
 His work ethic became focused on bettering his chapter, school, and community which translates into his work ethic to better his clients’ lives now.

 When taking time away from vigorously advocating his clients’ interests, Alexander enjoys relaxing with his cat, Bilbo, and dog, Luna, pursuing his passion for cars and automotive technology, hiking in the mountains, cooking, and visiting his family in Italy.